-1. Install the USB driver
+Install the USB driver.

-- a.
-Insert the CD which came with your modem into the CD drive of your computer. - a.
-Connect the USB cable to your modem and plug in the AC power for the modem. - b.
-Use the USB cable to connect your computer to the modem.

-The found new hardware Windows installation wizard will prompt you for the drivers.
+- Connect the USB cable to your modem and plug in the AC power for the gateway. - Use the USB cable to connect your computer to the gateway. - The found new hardware Windows installation wizard will prompt you for the drivers.